project-etalon/etalon/docs/guides/request_length_generator_provider.rst

 Length Generators
 =================

 Length generators determine the number of prompt and decode tokens for each request.
-The following length generators are available in ``metron``:
+The following length generators are available in ``etalon``:

 Uniform Length Generator
 ------------------------